KorayErkan/tw-portfolio/user-assistance/introduction.md

 ![A sample score](score-sample.png)

-The program can be downloaded from the official [MuseScore](https://www.musescore.com) site.
+The installation files of the program for Windows, Mac OS, and Linux can be downloaded from the official [MuseScore](https://www.musescore.com) site.

+As of this writing [MuseScore](https://musescore.org/) is at version 4.1.1, but in the following pages we will use version 3.6.2.